RaphielGang/Telegram-Paperplane/README.md

 ## What is it?

-Paperplane is a modular, Telegram userbot running on Python3, which can be coupled up with Mongo DB, and a Redis backend.
+Paperplane is a modular Telegram userbot running on Python3, which can be coupled up with Mongo DB and a Redis backend.

-Originally founded by baalajimaestro, it is now maintained by nysascape and RealAkito.
-It was started as a simple bot, which helped with deleting messages and other group related things, with a ton of features from [SkittBot](https://github.com/skittles9823/SkittBot).
+Originally created by baalajimaestro, Paperplane is currently maintained by zakaryan2004.
+It started as a simple bot, which helped with group management, with lots of features from [SkittBot](https://github.com/skittles9823/SkittBot).
 It has since evolved, becoming extremely modular and simple to use.

 ## How do I use it?